mcadariu/simd-playground/README.md

 [Daniel Lemire's](https://lemire.me/blog/) and [Wojciech Muła's](http://0x80.pl/) blogs are great resources full of common problems and (very) efficient solutions (most often SIMD-based) encountered in the data processing domain.
 As I was reading the posts, I have observed recurring solutions, potentially you can even call them _patterns_.
-The goal is to reproduce these results on my laptop and gather them in this repo.
+The goal is to reproduce them on my laptop and gather them in this repo.